InValidFire/ghau/README.md

 - **Whitelist**: Protect certain files from being overwritten by update installation, useful for config files.
 - **Pre-Releases**: Choose to include pre-releases in updates.
 - **Developer Mode detection**: If the package detects a .git folder with files inside, it will automatically abort the update process to protect the file structure during development.
 - **Automatic Reboots**: Optionally reboot into the newer program after update installation.
-Supports rebooting into a python script, executable, or a custom run command!
+Supports rebooting into a python script, executable, or a custom run command! **Windows not supported.**
 - **Authentication**: Authenticate with the Github API to recieve a larger rate limit and access to your private repositories.
   - Do not store your API token in a public location.
 Use environmental variables.
 - **Download assets or source code**: Choose between downloading the source code or an uploaded asset!